clhennessey/alma-change-external-user-notes/README.md

 Alma user notes cannot be deleted or changed if they are marked as "external".

-This is a quick Python program to change the notes from external to internal so you can delete or change them.
+This is a quick Python program to change the notes from external to internal one by one so you can delete or change them.

 Change "strings_to_search" variable to whatever strings you want to match on in the user note text, and those particular external notes will be turned into internal notes.